Search

 Explanation:

-Proposed Resolution amending motion to suspend the rules of order:
+Proposed Resolution amending the motion to suspend the rules of order:

 Resolved, the House of Deputies amends Rule XIII.B.1.v of its Rules of Order as follows: